OneRandom1509/dino-automator/README.md

 git clone https://github.com/OneRandom1509/dino-automator
 ```

-2. Navigate to the cloned repository's directory and run this python command to install all the dependencies
+2. Navigate to the cloned repository's directory in your terminal and run this python command to install all the dependencies
 ```
 pip install -r requirements.txt
 ```